Prospective Applicants

 Summer Experience Grant Application Timeline

-For the Summer 2025 cycle, there is a rolling application deadline.
+For the Summer 2026 cycle, there is a rolling application deadline process.
 This means that throughout the cycle, the committee will review those applications received by that deadline.

 Eligibility Criteria for the Summer Experience Grant